Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 In the next section, we will discuss the contribution of the all-order resummation of the $\log k^2$ dependence to the graviton one-point function, and will note the emergence of the tortoise-like coordinate combination

 in the exponent of the one-dimensional Fourier transform from frequency to time domain.

 The second line of Eq.~(\ref{eq:IR_disc}) is governed by the leading off-shell properties of $\htilde_{\textrm{tree}}^{\mu\nu}(k)$, \textit{i.e.} the part of the graviton one-point function in which momenta are treated as off-shell while not being proportional to powers of $k^2$ or of the type $k^{(\mu} V^{\nu)}$ with some vector $V$.
-The latter is projected out when carrying out the analysis above directly for the Weyl tensor of for the NP scalars while the latter, as discussed, can contribute only subleading terms in the large $\r$ expansion.
+The latter is projected out when carrying out the analysis above directly for the Weyl tensor of for the NP scalars, while the former can contribute only subleading terms in the large-$\r$ expansion.

 To compute the NP scalars we follow the same strategy as in previous sections, {\it i.e.} the metric tensor by the relevant contraction of the Weyl tensor and the null tetrad in the Fourier transforms.
+We have

-We have \be \Psi_j=\Psi_j^{\perp}+\Psi_j^{\not\perp} \ee where $\Psi_j^{\perp}$ denotes the contributions analogous to the first line of Eq.~\eqref{eq:IR_disc} (and originates from the part of the Weyl tensor that is transverse on $k^\mu$) and $\Psi_j^{\not\perp}$ denotes the analog of the second line of that equation.
+where $\Psi_j^{\perp}$ denotes the contributions analogous to the first line of Eq.~\eqref{eq:IR_disc} (and originates from the part of the Weyl tensor that is transverse on $k^\mu$) and $\Psi_j^{\not\perp}$ denotes the analog of the second line of that equation.

 We first consider $\Psi_0^{\perp}$.
 As we noted in the previous section, the transverse part of the Weyl tensor leads to the expected falloff, Eq.~\eqref{eq:expected_falloff}.
 Evaluating the integral for the non-transverse part of the Weyl tensor, (the analog of the second line of \eqref{eq:IR_disc}) yields